USDT Vs USDC:

 Which stablecoin is considered more transparent?

 USDC is widely considered more transparent.
-Its issuer, Circle, provides monthly, independently audited attestation reports detailing its reserves, which are held entirely in cash and short-term U.S. government securities.
-Tether's reserve reports for USDT are less frequent and detail a more complex mix of assets. -
+Its issuer, Circle, provides monthly, independently audited reports detailing its reserves, which are held in cash and short-term U.S. government securities.
+While Tether also issues reports, its reserves consist of a more complex mix of assets and it has faced greater historical scrutiny. -

 USDT's dominance is largely due to its first-mover advantage.
 Launched in 2014, it became the primary stablecoin for trading on major international exchanges, leading to deeper liquidity and broader integration across the crypto ecosystem than newer competitors. -